Apple Park: Inner courtyard

 The inner courtyard is 30 acre, and lush with fruit trees alongside an artificial pond and a café.
 In the center, there is a rectangular field with several arches that resemble a rainbow when seen from a distance.
+The rainbow arches were originally a temporary structure designed by Jony Ive for Apple Park's opening celebration on May 17, 2019.
+The original structure was removed in early 2025, however, a durable, more permanent structure was rebuilt in April of the same year.